 The Fresno Philharmonic is a professional orchestra in Fresno, California.
 The orchestra was founded in 1950 as the Fresno Civic Symphony and gave its first concert on October 15, 1950.
 The Fresno Philharmonic is the only professional orchestra between Sacramento and Los Angeles.

 The current Music Director is Theodore Kuchar, who has been with the organization since 1999.
 Under his leadership, the Fresno Philharmonic has gained national recognition for its programming and performance standards.
 The orchestra performs at the Saroyan Theatre, located in downtown Fresno.

-The Fresno Philharmonic offers a wide range of educational programs, including the Youth Orchestra program, which trains young musicians from ages 8 to 18.
+The Fresno Philharmonic offers various educational programs, including the Youth Orchestra program, which trains young musicians ages 8 to 18.

 The Young Artist Competition (which offers cash prizes and the opportunity to perform with the Fresno Philharmonic); and the Fresno Philharmonic Orchestra Academy, which provides training for adult amateur musicians.

 The Fresno Philharmonic also hosts a number of special events throughout the year, including the popular Pops series (featuring light classical and popular music), the Summer MusicFest series (featuring outdoor concerts), and the Family Concert series (which offers family-friendly programming).

 See Related: Things to Do in Ventura, California